Full Page Cache (FPC): Scaling Magento Part 1Pradip Shah

 FPC is concerned with speed.
 Scale is concerned with the process that helps the site add resources when needed.
 FPC helps in scalability by reducing the use of resources per hit to the website under certain conditions.
 It changes the dynamics of when and how many resources will be needed.

-FPC has to be considered to be part of scaling strategy, one of many parts that our scaling Magento series will delve into.
+FPC has to be considered to be part of scaling strategy – but as one of many parts.